-A truck accident lawyer will help you sift through the details of your trucking accident because determining the cause and liability can be very complicated.
+A truck accident lawyer will help you sift through the details of your truck accident because determining the cause and liability can be very complicated.
 It is vital to understand the major reasons for trucking accidents and the relationships between the driver, owner and recipient and how they are connected to the truck, trailer and load.
 An attorney specializing in truck accidents can help reveal the particulars of your trucking accident and determine if you have a valid claim to present.

 What are some of the common causes of truck accidents?

 - Driver error before and during the trip.